The Callahans and the Murphys

 The Callahans and the Murphys is a 1927 American silent comedy film directed by George W. Hill.
 The film was based on a novel by Kathleen Norris, and was the first of several MGM films to star Marie Dressler and Polly Moran.
 The film was released on June 18, 1927, but subsequently withdrawn from distribution by MGM after protests were lodged by Irish-American organizations.

 Plot

-Mrs. Callahan (Dressler) and Mrs. Murphy (Moran), are a couple of feuding tenement housewives working to keep control of their many children.
-Dan Murphy (Gray) falls in love with Ellen Callahan (O'Neill), and then later disappears after Ellen is pregnant.
-Mrs. Callahan (Dressler) decides to adopt the baby to save her daughters reputation, but finally finds out that Dan and Ellen were secretly married all along.
+Mrs. Callahan and Mrs. Murphy, are a couple of feuding tenement housewives working to keep control of their many children.
+Dan Murphy falls in love with Ellen Callahan, and then later disappears after Ellen is pregnant.
+Mrs. Callahan decides to adopt the baby to save her daughters reputation, but finally finds out that Dan and Ellen were secretly married all along.